danmarksmiljoeportal/map-components/doc/usage/api.md

-# Usage
+# API usage

 As an alternative to accessing the dataset catalog service directly a JavaScript/TypeScript API has been developed.
 It is the same logic that has been used to implement [LayerControl](#layercontrol) and the [DatasetStore](#datasetstore).
 The API models the data in the catalog service and handles all requests for the service.
 Furthermore it includes several helper functions that can be used creating applications.

 See [API docs](https://npmdoc.miljoeportal.dk/map-components/) for general technical reference.

-Basic use of the Client API:
+Basic use of the API:

 ```javascript
 import { Api } from '@dmp/map-components'
 const api = new Api()
 ```

 The API can be used with or without a map.
 Normally it is used in combination with a map.
 A map can be created using a variety of map libraries.
-The most common is [OpenLayers](https://openlayers.org/) and the Client API is build around OpenLayers to make it easy to use.
+The most common is [OpenLayers](https://openlayers.org/) and the API is build around OpenLayers to make it easy to use.
 Other libraries, like [MapLibre](https://maplibre.org/) can be used, but you need to do more of the implementation youself.

 ### Options